samba/samba.github.io/_posts/2016-09-12-redshift-datawarehouse-lessons-in-design.md

 ## The Brittleness of JSON

 Redshift has [some JSON support][5].
 Yep.

-It's usefulness is disappointing though, based on two major limitations, detailed below.
+In some cases, where organizations treat Redshift as a *data lake*, they may want to store raw stream data as JSON directly in Redshift, with the intent of making it easily queriable in the future.
+Two major limitations of Redshift pose significant challenges to this approach.

-In short, in my observation, it's almost always preferable to **avoid putting JSON in Redshift**.
-While it's possible to mitigate some of these issues (below), doing so justifies some sort of up-front validation process on a JSON stream before it reaches Redshift.
+In my observation, it's almost always preferable to **avoid putting JSON in Redshift**.
+While it's possible to mitigate some of the below issues, doing so justifies some sort of up-front validation process on a JSON stream before it reaches Redshift.

 Simply replacing that validation approach with a preliminary extraction process, before load, offers greater advantage.

 ### JSON Correctness

 Redshift requires that all of the records containing JSON **must** be 100% valid UTF-8 encoded JSON.
 If any record deviates, it will block the _entire_ query from returning any results.
+When one record in millions has an error, it can prevent access to *all* of them.

 In large-scale, evolving software environments, errors will occasionally occur, where one of the many systems sending JSON data somehow sends an incomplete or malformed record.

 Two approaches seem sensible to mitigate for this problem _within_ Redshift, however neither offer a long-term holistic advantage:

 1. Perform some kind of validation in Redshift, either in SQL (i.e. a validation view, even materialized), or as a [Python user-defined function][6].
-In either case, the performance cost at scale has been simply untenable.
-2. Build assurance into your data pipeline, such that invalid JSON _never_ reaches Redshift.
+2. Build other assurance into your data pipeline, such that invalid JSON _never_ reaches Redshift.

-There are certainly other approaches, In the end, even if you can assure 100% valid JSON, performance cost (below) remains impractical.
+There are certainly other approaches.
+In either case above, the performance cost at scale has been simply untenable, even if you can assure 100% valid JSON.

 ### JSON Performance